 - When Fonts Are Not the Best Choice

-Some of the most notable and successful companies and government agencies in the world use IDAutomation fonts for their high quality, font and license flexibility and technical support.
-Following are just a few.
+Some of the most notable and successful companies and government agencies in the world use IDAutomation fonts for their high quality, font and license flexibility, and technical support.
+The following are just a few.

 - Charles Daneri, Objective Systems, LLC (computer consulting firm), Baltimore, MD.

 “For the first time, I was able to download a package that provided me with all the requirements for my project, contained in one package.
 This font package enables us to efficiently track the high throughput of our vaccine production.”

 IDAutomation business fonts are created directly from national and international standards.
 Many of IDAutomation's fonts include new patent-pending technology, which allows extremely high-quality barcode printing.
 A few of the benefits experienced when using IDAutomation fonts are outlined below.
 Due to the unique creation of IDAutomation fonts, the statements made here are in reference to IDAutomation fonts only and are not necessarily true for barcode fonts created by others.

 Unlike bitmap images and many graphic generation programs, fonts give a consistent and accurate rasterization and printout at various point sizes.
 This is due to the fact that fonts are not represented by actual dots such as bitmap images and graphics.
 Rather, font files are programs of lines and shapes designed to rasterize to the output device with specific measurements.

 Output Device and Printer Independence